adsforce/docs/docs/en/sdk-integrations/quick-start/Unity/README.md

 AdsforceApi.appStoreWithProductPrice(string productPrice, string productCurrencyCode, string receiptDataString, string pubkey, Dictionary<string, string> map)
 ```

-About IAP for Third-party
+In-app Purchase for Third-party
 --------------------------------

-If the in-app purchase uses the third-party payment, you can call the following method to report this payment.
+If the IAP (in-app purchase) uses the third-party payment, you can call the following method to report this payment.
 ```
 /**
- * In-app purchase record(custom)
+ * In-app purchase record (custom)
  *
  * @param price        Payment amount, recommended to take from the 'price' field of skudetail, can not be empty
  * @param currency     Payment currency，Payment amount, recommended to take from the 'price_currency_code' field of skudetail, can not be empty